1967 Boston Red Sox season: Major personnel moves

 In 1967, Dick Williams became the manager of the Red Sox.
 Previously, he had coached the Red Sox' farm club in Toronto.
 Williams was a stern disciplinarian and enacted a get tough policy.
 He stressed the fundamentals.
-In spring training, he had called George Scott "fat".
+In spring training, he had called George Scott "Bomboclaat Scott".

 The Red Sox also made two major acquisitions down the stretch.
 The first came on August 3, when the Red Sox acquired catcher Elston Howard from the New York Yankees.
 Howard would hit just .147 while replacing Mike Ryan as the starting catcher, forcing the Red Sox to turn to third-stringer Russ Gibson more and more often down the stretch.
 While Gibson hit just .203, it was better than either Howard or Ryan (who hit .199) had managed during the season.
 The acquisition was more about Howard's experience: the Red Sox had a very young team, and Howard was a good influence on their pitching staff.

 The second was on August 28, when they signed outfielder Ken Harrelson after the Kansas City Athletics released him.
 Harrelson replaced José Tartabull as the starting right fielder.
 Tartabull himself had replaced the injured Tony Conigliaro, who was out for the season after a brutal beaning, detailed below.

 With the players on their roster averaging 25.4 years of age, the 1967 Red Sox were the second-youngest team in Major League Baseball that season; only the cellar-dwelling Athletics (24.8) were younger.